Michael D. Barnes: Later career

 Following his congressional service, Barnes was President of the Brady Center to Prevent Gun Violence, Chair of the Center for National Policy, Chair of the Governor's Commission on Growth in the Chesapeake Bay Region and a member of the Boards of Directors of the Metropolitan Washington Airports Authority, University of Maryland Foundation, Center for International Policy, Public Voice, and the Overseas Development Council.
-Prior to his service in Congress, Barnes was a Commissioner of the Maryland Public Service Commission and Vice Chairman of the Washington Metropolitan Area Transit Commission.
+Prior to his service in Congress, Barnes was a Commissioner of the Maryland Public Service Commission from 1975 to 1979, and Vice Chairman of the Washington Metropolitan Area Transit Commission.

 From 2000 through 2006, he served as president of the Brady Campaign to Prevent Gun Violence.
 Barnes was Senior Of Counsel in the Washington, D.C., law firm of Covington & Burling.
 He retired as senior counsel at Covington & Burling LLP in December 2010.

-Barnes joined the Board of Directors of the Washington Metropolitan Area Transit Authority in April 2011 as Principal Director representing Montgomery County and the State of Maryland.
+Barnes joined the Board of Directors of the Washington Metropolitan Area Transit Authority from April 2011 to 2013 as Principal Director representing Montgomery County and the State of Maryland, preceded by Peter Benjamin and succeeded by Michael Goldman.
 He is a senior fellow at the Center for International Policy in Washington, DC.
 Barnes is also a member of the Inter-American Dialogue and the ReFormers Caucus of Issue One.

-He was appointed to be a member of the Office of Congressional Ethics, a nonpartisan, independent committee charged with overseeing outside ethics complaints against members of Congress.
+He was appointed by John Boehner to succeed Abner Mikva as an alternate member of the Office of Congressional Ethics on January 23, 2013.

 Education

 Barnes attended the Landon School in Bethesda, Maryland.
 He graduated from Principia High School in St. Louis, Missouri in 1962.
 He earned his B.A. from the University of North Carolina at Chapel Hill in 1965, where he was a member of the Delta Upsilon fraternity.
-He attended the Graduate Institute of International Studies in Geneva, Switzerland from 1965 to 1966.
+He attended the Geneva Graduate Institute in Switzerland from 1965 to 1966.
 He attained his J.D. from George Washington University in 1972.